davidlj95/website/docs/favicon.md

 lead me to a [2023 updated article](https://dev.to/masakudamatsu/favicon-nightmare-how-to-maintain-sanity-3al7) which seems quite comprehensive.

-So using that guide generate the favicons.
+So using that guide, generate the favicons.
 Eventually, I designed the favicon using Inkscape in a 512x512 size (the biggest required from what I've seen).
 And exported it using SVG.

 Font is same as main body font of the site.
 And color is one with 50% luminance in the HSL scale.
 This way it looks